atesoe/atesoe.github.io/README.md

 # Atesoe's Compiled Resources
 This is a list of resources I've found helpful to me while learning Japanese.
-(If you're a beginner, I recommend you start with hiragana and the memrise course in the list below.)
+(If you're a beginner, I recommend you start with hiragana and the Memrise course in the list below.)

 ## Essential tools: